pyerbiz/make_a_developer/README.md

 # exploring_python
-Experiments on python language done through reference materiall like books and tutorials
+Experiments on python language done through reference material like books and tutorials